Want to get more traffic? Check out how easy SEO can be.

 <link rel="canonical" href="http://www.yourdomain.com/your-preferred-url/" />

-The good news is that most CMS have this built-in, or at the very least have plugins available that automate most of the process.
+The good news is that most CMSs have this built-in or, at the very least, have plugins available that automate most of the process.
 If you are not using a CMS, Google (and other search engines) have made it a little easier to manage certain functions, including:

 If your site serves the same content on both HTTP and HTTPS and regardless of whether the www was included or not, you may want to consider setting a preferred domain via Webmaster Tools or a 301 redirect.